 "Lady Washington's Reception" after D. Huntington, Engraved by A. H. Ritchie, 1865

-This 1865, hand-colored engraving by A. H. Ritchie is entitled "Lady Washington's Reception" and is based on Daniel F. Huntington's original painting "The Republican Court in the Time of Washington, or Lady Washington's Reception Day."
-The print depicts a gathering of notables at one of Martha Washington's evening receptions held in Philadelphia.
+This hand-colored engraving by A. H. Ritchie is entitled "Lady Washington's Reception."
+The engraving is based on Daniel F. Huntington's original painting "The Republican Court in the Time of Washington, or Lady Washington's Reception Day."
+The large oil-on-canvas painting was completed in 1861 and the subscription engraving was published by Emil Seitz in 1865.
+The lively and detailed scene depicts one of First Lady receptions, a representative tableau of the Friday evening levees held by Martha throughout her husband's term.

 A.H.
 Ritchie, the engraver, was one of the best historical printmakers of the mid-19th century.
 He is particularly known for the clarity and richness of his engravings, and this fine image is an excellent example of his work.